torcolvin/couchbase-lite-wiki/Ref‐Counting.md

 }
 ```

-Note that this works even if either of `newFoo` and/or `s->foo` are NULL, or if they point to the same object.
+This works even if either of `newFoo` and/or `s->foo` are NULL, or if they point to the same object.

+> Note: This three-step tango is _not_ thread-safe (and making it thread-safe would be more difficult than it appears.)
+Never mutate a reference variable when another thread might have access to it!

 ## In C++

-In C++ APIs, we [almost] never call retain/release directly.
+In C++ APIs, we don't call retain/release directly.
 Instead we use "smart pointer" types that do it automatically: these are `Retained<>` and `RetainedConst<>`, as well as `alloc_slice`, `MutableDict`, `MutableArray`.
 These all do the 'three-step tango' described above when you assign to them, and they release their value in their destructor.

 ```c++
 // Temporarily using a ref-counted result: